isabella232/advertising-cloud.en/help/user-guide/execution/bulk-tools.md

 >[!NOTE]
->There is a maximum of 20 selections you can do at one time.*
+>You can attach a maximum of 20 items at a time.

 ## Bulk Editing {#bulk-editing}

 Reduce the amount of effort and clicks it takes to make changes across different placements.
-If you scroll down to the bottom of the page, select "Bulk Edit" and choose the placements you'd like to change.
+Scroll down to the bottom of the page, select "Bulk Edit," and choose the placements you'd like to change.

 ![bulk3](assets/bulk3.png)

-Once prompted, you'll be able to access basic and advanced options to make changes to.
-Under basic you can modify:
+On the Basic tab, you can modify:

 * Status
 * Start/End Date